(Translate this site)

 Fortunately I carried some alcohol around for that in the trunk.
 But I wouldn't realize the need for it until it was too late.
 For it took a few minutes for the contaminated gas to get from the tank to the engine.

-I'm unfamiliar with the ways of modern 21st century automobiles, but in the old days if you had water in your gas adding some alcohol would mix with the water and help it burn in the engine, causing you fewer performance problems while you were so plagued.
-But too much alcohol in the mix and you'd wash the oil off your cylinder walls, possibly damaging your motor.
+I'm unfamiliar with the ways of modern 21st century automobiles, but in the old days if you had water in your gas, adding some alcohol would mix with the water and help it burn in the engine, causing you fewer performance problems while you were so plagued.
+But put too much alcohol in the mix, and you'd wash the oil off your cylinder walls, possibly damaging your motor.

-Shadow began running terribly by the time we'd attained the interstate.
-He kept threatening to die completely at anything under 55 mph-- and he just couldn't go much over that without being terribly racked with engine coughing.
+Shadow had begun to run terribly by the time we'd attained the interstate.
+He kept threatening to die completely at anything under 55 mph-- and he just couldn't go much over that without being horribly racked with engine coughing.

 Man!
-I hoped to hell it was all over-- because Shadow was sick as hell from the bad gas.
+I hoped to hell it was all over-- because Shadow was sick as a dog from the bad gas.

-I tried calling Headhunter on the CB a few times, on both the posse channel and eight.
-Then other likely channels.
-But got no response.
-I hoped like hell he was OK.
-I knew I might not have made it out if not for his help.
+I'd been trying to get Headhunter on the CB for a while by then, first on both the posse channel and eight; then other likely channels.
+But I got no response.
+I hoped he was okay.
+I knew I might not have escaped the posse without his help.

-I also tried to keep an eye out for his Z-28 being crashed or burning off the side of the road.
-But it was nowhere to be seen.
+I'd also tried to keep an eye out for his Z-28 being crashed or burning off the side of the road, prior to hitting the interstate again.
+But it had been nowhere to be seen.

-Shadow's defenses were so depleted that I decided to head back to my hometown rather than work for reloads.
+Shadow's defenses were so depleted that I'd decided to head back to my hometown rather than work, for reloads.

 I knew probably the entire posse-- or what was left of it-- was headed the same way too.
 But they'd had a head start on me.
 Plus, with rising law interest in our little dust up, and Headhunter and mine's decimation of their ranks, I thought surely they'd had enough.